eliottrobson/Pathfinder/README.md

 We've all been there.
 Running our app and everything is working great.
 Until it isn't.
 There's a bug in our JavaScript, how can we fix it?
 The first step is to find out what we know.

 - The problem lies in the last 1000 lines of code we wrote, probably.
-- Turning it off and on again is unlike to fix it.
+- Turning it off and on again is unlikely to fix it.
 - We know where it breaks.

 Only the last point is useful.